 When submitting their Expression of Interest, applicants will select which (if any) states and/or territories they are interested in being sponsored by.
 Applicants can select as many states/territories that offer nomination to their occupation or can indicate they do not wish to be considered for nomination at all.
 The state and territory governments then search SkillSelect and choose the applicants they are interested in sponsoring from those that have indicated in their state/territory.
 The states/territories may request further information and evidence before agreeing to provide nomination.
 Once a state or territory offers nomination an invitation to apply for the skilled visa is issued by DIBP and the skilled visa application must be lodged.
 Electing to be considered for nomination by one or more states/territories therefore increases your chance of being invited to apply.

-As the majority of occupations eligible for a skilled visa appear on State Migration Plans and not on the SOL, state/territory nomination will be necessary for many applicants.
 By completing our free visa eligibility questionnaire we can advise which states/territories offer nomination to your own occupation, your points score and your eligibility overall.Free Visa Evaluation